Amin Ahmed Chowdhury: Early life

-Chowdhury was born in South Anandpur village of Fulghazi in Feni on 14 February 1946 to Sultan Ahmed Chowdhury, a Police Officer.
+Chowdhury was born in South Anandpur village of Fulghazi in Feni on 14 February 1946 to Sultan Ahmed Chowdhury, a police officer.
 He passed S.S.C. in 1961.
 In 1963 he passed H.S.C. from Dhaka College.
 He got admitted to Ananda Mohan College, Mymensingh.
 While studying in Ananda Mohan College in 1965 he enlisted himself to Pakistan Military Academy.

 Military career

 Pakistan Army

 Chowdhury joined Army Officer's Course on 27 November 1965.
 He was commissioned on 5 June 1966 in 4th East Bengal Regiment.
 Later he was posted to the East Bengal Regimental Centre in Chittagong.
-He served there as Adjutant.
+He served there as adjutant.

 Liberation War of Bangladesh

-In 1971 he was a captain and was posted to EBRC as Adjutant.
-On 24 March 1971 he was taken to Dhaka along with Brigadier Mahmudur Rahman Majumdar Commandant of EBRC.
+In 1971 he was a captain and was posted to EBRC as adjutant.
+On 24 March 1971 he was taken to Dhaka along with Brigadier Mahmudur Rahman Majumdar commandant of EBRC.
 On 29 March he escaped from Dhaka and went to Agartala.
 Later in July 1971 he joined Z force under Ziaur Rahman.
 He was posted to the 8th East Bengal Regiment of Z Force.
-He was injured during operation in August 1971 and was taken to Lucknow Hospital for better treatment he was there till 17 December 1971.Later he went to Germany for his better treatment.
+He was injured during an operation in August 1971 and was taken to Lucknow Hospital for better treatment he was there till 17 December 1971.
+Later he went to Germany for his better treatment.

 Bangladesh Army

 On 10 April 1972 he came back from Germany.
 He was given the command of 16 East Bengal Regiment.
 On 17 September 1973 he was promoted to the rank of Lieutenant Colonel.
 On 9 October 1973 he was transferred to 19 East Bengal Regiment as its commanding officer.
 In November 1974 he was posted to Military Operations Directorate as G-1.On 12 November 1975 he was sent to Rangpur Cantonment.
-In 1976 he was sent to Bogra Cantonment to stop the ongoing munity there.
+In 1976 he was sent to Bogra Cantonment to stop the ongoing mutiny there.
 In 1977 he was sent to Burma as the Defence Attache of Bangladesh Embassy but he was sent back by the government of Burma because of the Rohingya issue.
 He was appointed as the Chief Instructor of the School of Infantry and Tactics.
 On 4 April 1978 he was promoted to the rank of Colonel and was posted as the Brigade Commander of 72 Infantry Brigade in Rangpur.
 From 1979 to 1982 he was posted to the Sylhet Cantonment.
-He was sent to Defence Ministry as Joint Secretary in 1982.On 15 March 1986 he was appointed as the managing director of Muktijodha Kollan Trust.
-On 5 September 1989 he was appointed as the Chairman of Bangladesh Tea Board.
-On 9 June 1992 he was appointed as the Provost Marshal of Bangladesh Army.
-On 19 July 1995 he was appointed as the Ambassador of Bangladesh to Oman he served there till 2002.
+He was sent to Defence Ministry as joint secretary in 1982.On 15 March 1986 he was appointed as the managing director of Muktijodha Kollan Trust.
+On 5 September 1989 he was appointed as the chairman of Bangladesh Tea Board.
+On 9 June 1992 he was appointed as the provost marshal of Bangladesh Army.
+On 19 July 1995 he was appointed as the ambassador of Bangladesh to Oman he served there till 2002.
 He retired from the army on 31 December 2000.